leepike/SmartCheck/README.md

     instance SubTypes M

-Let's say we have a little interpreter for the language that takes care not to divide by 0:
+Let's say we have a little interpreter for the language that takes care to return `Nothing` if there is a division by 0:

     eval :: M -> Maybe Int
     eval (C i) = Just i